The Truth About Jim

 The Truth About Jim is an American documentary television series, directed and produced by Skye Borgman.
-It follows a young woman as she investigates if her step-grandfather was a serial killer.
+It follows a young woman as she investigates whether her step-grandfather, Jim Mordecai, was a serial killer.
 It was released on February 15, 2024, on Max.

 Premise

-Sierra Barter confronts generations of trauma and secrets to investigate if her step-grandfather Jim Mordecai was a serial killer who committed the Santa Rosa hitchhiker murders.
+Sierra Barter confronts generations of trauma and secrets to investigate whether her step-grandfather Jim Mordecai was a serial killer who committed the Santa Rosa hitchhiker murders.